yawar2518/advance-css-grid-and-flexbox-layouts/README.md

   Image assets used in the layout examples.

 > **Note:**
-> The file `ue_english_64.exe` is not related to CSS or web layouts and should not be uploaded to your public repository for security and relevance reasons.
+> A downloadable .exe is not contained in this repository; you can manually link any of the .exe files to test the download function.

 ## Topics Covered